anjolinea/IMDb_Database_Project/README.md

 # IMDb_Database_Project

 ### Overview
 Our app is called Cinemate: a mix between Netflix and Spotify!
 We wanted to add a social aspect to tracking movies we've watched.
-Currently, the app supports the following features: a case sensitive search by movie title, genre, and actor.
+Currently, the app supports the following features:
+- a case sensitive search by movie title, genre, and actor.

-TODO HERE JOLINE
+- recommendations of movies to rewatch
+- recommendations of movies based on your genre/actor likes
+- recommendations of movies based on you and one of your friends' combined tastes

 ### How to Load Sample Database